ABOUT

 Forms and finishes

 With my background in architecture my sensibilities are drawn to Modernism.
 In 2009 in “Echoes in Form” I made figures based on key Modernist female artists working in the 1920s and 30s both in Europe and Australia.
 I interpreted the figures by simplifying surfaces and forms.
 The following year I unified many Mayan inspired figures and busts by using one stone-coloured glaze combined with some areas of blue.
 Two years later with “Substance” I decided to explore a plethora of glazes to convey the properties of the Earth’s elements.
 This time I concentrated on very large heads on towering necks.
-I have no one approach.
+I have no single approach.
 With every new theme I develop new methods, forms and surface finishes.
+In January 2025 I developed a method of creating fish sculptures using the nerikomi method.
+I was able to teach at the American School in Shanghai sharing this approach with students, teachers and parents.

 CERAMIC ARTIST